m0l3X/Terra0XX/README.md

 /tb (/tileboost) {integer} - Change tile boost of a handheld item /summon {id} {count} - (singleplayer) Spawn NPC at cursor with given id
-                        (multiplayer) Spawns boss/event that can be spawned with a summon item, lookup NPC id's on google "prid (/shoot) - Change shoot projectile of a handheld item /ps (/ss) - Change projectile speed of a handheld item /h (/help) - Show this list
+                        (multiplayer) Spawns boss/event that can be spawned with a summon item, lookup NPC id's on google /prid (/shoot) - Change shoot projectile of a handheld item /ps (/ss) - Change projectile speed of a handheld item /h (/help) - Show this list